Pull to refresh

 Overview

-Nigel Farage told reporters Friday morning that the results were 'a truly historic shift in British politics' and that Reform is now 'the most national of all parties.'
-Keir Starmer, speaking at a church hall, called the results 'really tough' but refused to resign: 'I was elected to meet those challenges and I'm not going to walk away.'
-Labour MP Jonathan Brash and Hull Labour leader Darren Hale called publicly for Starmer to go; Deputy Prime Minister David Lammy urged the party not to change leaders mid-term.
-Welsh results were still being declared, with Plaid Cymru's Rhun ap Iorwerth on course to become the first Plaid first minister, while coalition talks in Cardiff appeared to be days away.
+Nigel Farage told reporters Friday morning the results were 'a truly historic shift in British politics' and Reform is now 'the most national of all parties.'
+Keir Starmer called the results 'really tough' but refused to resign: 'I was elected to meet those challenges and I'm not going to walk away.'
+Labour figures including Jonathan Brash and Darren Hale called for his resignation, while Deputy PM David Lammy urged the party not to change leaders mid-term.

 Why it matters